fabian894/Auth-Biometric/README.md

 JWT_SECRET=your_super_secret_key
 note: please ignore if the .env created initially is cloned along with the project but make sure the database exist on your postgreSQL and change the "db_name" to the database name created on your db
 5. **Push the schema to the database** npx prisma db push
 6. **Install authentication packages** npm install @nestjs/jwt @nestjs/passport passport passport-jwt npm install --save-dev @types/passport-jwt
 7. **Run the development server** npm run start:dev
 8. **Access the GraphQL Playground**
-Open your browser and go to: http://localhost:3000/graphql
+Open your browser and go to: http://localhost:3000/graphql OR open postman with the attached postman documentation for seamless navigation and testing
 note: ensure you have docker installed on your local
 9. **Unit Testing**
 npm run test user